aosabook/500lines/pedometer/chapter.md

 For the sake of simplicity, we'll assume that:

-* the phone is only moving in the positive x direction while the y and z directions remain fixed,
+* the stick man is walking in the x direction, with step bounces in the y direction, and no motion in the z direction;
-* the phone remains in the same position throughout the entire walk,
+* the phone remains in the same position throughout the entire walk;
-* the bounces created by each step are identical
+* the bounces created by each step are identical;
 * the accelerometer is perfectly accurate.

 Ah, the joys of a perfect world, that we only ever really experience in texts like these.
 Don't fret, we'll deal with an imperfect, but real and more exciting world soon.

 The phone in the example above is positioned such that the y direction is the one in the direction of gravity.
 Since we want to count the number of bounces in the direction of gravity, and y is the only direction affected by gravity with the current position, we can completely ignore x and z.

 The accelerometer is picking up the person's acceleration in the y direction, which is due to the bounces in their steps.
 In our perfect world, these bounces form a perfect sine wave.
 Each cycle in the waveform is exactly one step.
-We can easily count cycles in code by counting the number of times that our waveform crosses the x-axis in the positive direction.
-So, when we can completely ignore x and z, acceleration in the y direction should look like the diagram below.
+So, when we can completely ignore x and z, acceleration in the y direction should look like the diagram below, and we can count cycles in code by counting the number of times that our waveform crosses the x-axis in the positive direction.
 Easy, right?

 ![](chapter-figures/figure-sine-wave.png)\